 Within 30 days of filing a Chapter 7 or Chapter 13 Bankruptcy, the Debtor is required to attend a 341 Meeting of Creditors.
-The date is automatically set by the Court, and unless there’s a serious emergency, cannot be rescheduled.
+The Court automatically sets the date, and cannot be rescheduled unless there’s a severe emergency.

-At the meeting, the Bankruptcy Trustee assigned to your Case will ask you questions about your bankruptcy petition and related schedules, and all responses are under oath and under penalty of perjury.
+At the meeting, the Bankruptcy Trustee assigned to your Case will ask you questions about your bankruptcy petition and related schedules.
+All responses are under oath and by penalty of perjury.

 The section 341 Meeting of Creditors is also an opportunity for creditors in the case to ask the Debtor a few questions — also under oath.
-The Trustee is usually very strict as to the number of questions allowed or the time permitted to ask questions.
+The Trustee is usually very strict regarding the number of queries allowed or the time permitted to ask questions.
 If a Creditor requires more time to conduct a further and more detailed inquiry, that Creditor would schedule a 2004 Examination for a later date.

 An experienced bankruptcy attorney can advise you in more detail and help you avoid any pitfalls or missteps in this process.

 The above information is intended solely for informational purposes and is not legal advice nor a substitute for legal advice.
 Each case is different, and you should always consult with an attorney.

 Speaking to our law firm is always 100% confidential.
 We do our best to respond to inquiries in under 24 hours.

 We’ll get in touch as soon as possible.